tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

     subscription functionality is not implemented
   - binary is rejected in iTunes Connect :(

   solution?
-I guess production releases shouldn't be tested by sandbox testers since we can't tell sandbox tester from real user inside our application - it's not our application user but currently signed in Apple ID on iPhone itself. so we always have to assume `production` environment when validating receipt in production release.
+I guess production releases shouldn't be tested by sandbox testers at all since we can't tell sandbox tester from real user inside our application - it's not our application user but currently signed in Apple ID on iPhone itself. so we always have to assume `production` environment when validating receipt in production release.

   the only thing we can do here is to change behaviour of our application and set default subscription status to `false` so that button to subscribe is shown by default - all subsequent subscription status checks will fail so the button will be always shown until sandbox tester makes a purchase. then subscription status should change to `true` though since this is done inside operation to purchase a subscription - not within operation to check subscription status which keeps on failing forever. and it's all okay until